marc-mabe/php-timelib/README.md

 An abstraction of the system wall clock.

-Represents the current moment synchronized with external clock.
+Represents the current instant synchronized with external clock.

 ### MonotonicClock